-Are over the counters more dangerous than cannabis?
+Are over the counter drugs more dangerous than cannabis?
 In short, yes.
 Of course, the level of “danger” depends on the active ingredient, but all over the counter (OTC) medication have more negative side effects than cannabis.
 Yet, we take these medicines all the time without a second thought.

 Cough syrup is so common, you probably have some in your medicine cabinet right now.
 The couch suppressant, antihistamine, and decongestant properties come from the active ingredient Dextromethorphan.
 But in the wrong hands and in the wrong doses, cough syrup can be quite dangerous for your liver.

 This issue has been particularly prevalent in teenagers for the ‘cheap’ and legal high.
 Taking it in high enough doses, Dextromethorphan creates euphoria and can cause hallucinations like those one would get from PCP.
 Additionally, cough syrup is addictive.

 Tylenol is another key medicine that many people have in their house or purse.
 Its active ingredient is acetaminophen, which functions as a pain reliever.
 However, the effects on the liver and rest of your body, may not be worth it.